yugabyte/yugabyte-db/docs/content/latest/api/ysql/the-sql-language/statements/ddl_alter_table.md

 ## Synopsis

-Use the `ALTER TABLE` statement to change the definition of an existing table.
+Use the `ALTER TABLE` statement to change the definition of a table.

 ## Syntax